TabuHana/Random-Password-Generator/README.md

 3. Store values in given variables
 4. Depending on which values were selected, add those values to generationChunk
 5. Generate a random number that picks values at of the chunk and adds them to the user's password
+6. Confirm that the generated password contains the user specified characters
+7. If password does not match criteria, regenerate password then recheck until criteria is met
-6. Display password to the user
+8. Display password to the user